Clubhouse launches Android app as downloads plummet

-The app, which spiked in popularity early this year after celebrity billionaire Elon Musk and others appeared in audio chats, has sparked copy cats from startups and larger rivals including Facebook Inc (FB.O) and Twitter Inc (TWTR.N).
+The app, which spiked in popularity early this year after celebrity billionaire Elon Musk and others appeared in audio chats, has sparked copy cats from startups and larger rivals including Facebook Inc and Twitter Inc.

 It has been available only to users of Apple devices and by invitation.
 In some markets such as China, invitations were so sought after some were auctioned on online marketplaces.